Meth Detox

 Meth detox includes distinct characteristics that range in severity depending on the length of use and the amount the user ingests.
 The detox from meth using is highlighted by several clearly defined phases that each last for a short period.

 The intensity of symptoms during a crystal meth detox also heavily depends on whether any other drugs were abused simultaneously.
-Additionally, individuals who inject crystal meth will experience a slightly longer and more severe detox period.
+Additionally, individuals who inject or slam crystal meth will experience a slightly longer and more severe detox period.

 Once detox begins, withdrawal symptoms begin to manifest.
 Symptoms occurring during the acute withdrawal phase include the following: